-To learn about actions you can take if you witness someone being harassed or you yourself are being harassed, attend the upstander and bystander trainings/workshops below.
+To learn about actions you can take if you witness someone being harassed or you yourself are being harassed, attend the upstander and bystander training/workshops below.

 - Hollaback!
-Together We Have the Power to End Harassment: Collects stories of harassment while also offering trainings in the areas of bystander intervention, conflict de-escalation, harassment prevention, and resilience.
+Together We Have the Power to End Harassment: Collects stories of harassment while also offering training in the areas of bystander intervention, conflict de-escalation, harassment prevention, and resilience.

 Transportation and Commuter Safety